Honorary members and AAATE Award Holders

-“Honourable membership” is granted exceptionally by the board to persons that have played a determining role for the AT field in Europe.
+“Honorary membership” is granted exceptionally by the board to persons that have played a determining role for the AT field in Europe (and worldwide).

 - Egidio Ballabio (†2012)